 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-- Plain flour - It is also known as all-purpose flour and is perfect for making cakes, cookies, pastries, and thickening sauces.
+- Plain flour (all-purpose flour) - It is perfect for making cakes, cookies, pastries, and thickening sauces.

-- Cheese - I used a mix of mozzarella cheese and parmesan cheese.
+- Cheese - I use a mix of mozzarella cheese and parmesan cheese.
 Other options are provolone cheese, asiago cheese, fontina cheese, and Romano cheese.
 You can adjust the amount to your preferences.

 - Olive oil - It adds richness and flavor to the bread.
 You can also use canola oil, sunflower oil, or vegetable oil.

-- Flavorings - My favorite flavorings are dried oregano, garlic powder, and finely chopped fresh rosemary.
+- Flavorings - My favorite flavorings are dried oregano, fresh garlic or garlic powder, and finely chopped fresh parsley.

-In a small bowl, combine the water, dry yeast, and caster sugar.
+In a small bowl, combine the milk, water, dry yeast, and caster sugar.

 Let it sit for about 5 minutes until the mixture becomes frothy.

-Add the flour, olive oil, and salt, and mix everything together until a dough forms.
+Add the flour, olive oil, and salt, and mix everything together until a soft, smooth, and elastic dough forms.

 Place the dough in a greased bowl, cover it with a clean kitchen towel, and let it rise in a warm place for about 1 hour or until it doubles in size.